CarlSmoky/scheduler/README.md

 # Interview Scheduler

-Interviewer scheduler is a one page application built with React using Jest, Storybook, and Cypress.
+Interview Scheduler is a one page application built with React using Jest, Storybook, and Cypress.

 ## Final Product